Lost your sex drive?

-We’re not saying that experiencing desire for sex more frequently is a good or a bad thing, or something we should all aspire to.
+We’re not saying that experiencing desire for sex more frequently is a good or a bad thing, something we should all aspire to, or that having more sex is necessarily the goal here.
 The most important thing is that YOU are happy with the sexual experience you have– however much or little you decide to have.

-However, some of us aren’t happy with the desire we’re experiencing.
-Perhaps we noticed a decrease in our want for sex, and we’d like to increase it.
-Or perhaps we’ve
+However, some of us aren’t happy with the level of desire we’re experiencing.

-Perhaps some women are having sex they don’t really want or experiencing pressure or conflict in their relationship around their levels of desire.
+Perhaps some women are having sex they don’t really want because we think we should or because our partner wants to, or experiencing pressure or conflict in their relationship around their levels of desire.

-A lack of desire is often so medicalised and individualised that many women feel there’s something wrong with them if their libido vanishes.
+A drop in desire is often so medicalised and individualised that many women feel there’s something wrong with them if their libido vanishes.